Roman-Simone/CLIMBER_RECOGNIZER/README.md

     ```BASH
     python main.py
     ```
-    After running it a menu will be opened there select the demo you want to try out.
+    After running it a menu will be opened and there select the demo you want to try out.

 - Running directly: